-Relating to context is to understand and respond in a considered way to conditions beyond the site.
+Relating to context means understanding and responding in a considered way to conditions beyond the site.
 New developments should not occur in isolation.

 All development should consider multiple contexts.
 These include the local street environment and the wider neighbourhood.
-When a development is large relative to its neighbours, prominently located or accommodates an activity of public significance, the contexts of the wider neighbourhood and potentially the city itself need to be considered.
-Public significance is determined by the social or cultural importance of the activity and extent of its relevance to the wider community.
+When a development is large relative to its neighbours, is prominently located or accommodates an activity of public significance, the context of the city itself needs to be considered.
+Public significance is determined by the social or cultural importance of the activity, and the extent of its relevance to the wider community.

-A successful relationship to context is based on first identifying and understanding its defining characteristics and patterns, and then responding to these in a considered way.
-Relevant characteristics will be location specific, however generally include typical building dimensions, orientations and alignments, complexity of form, and proportions.
-The nature of movement past and activity in public space at the edge of the site is also important.
-Reference to the social or cultural history of the site, or the underlying landscape will assist in developing an authentic sense of place.
+A successful relationship to context arises where the defining characteristics and patterns of the context are identified, understood, and responded to in a considered way.
+These characteristics are always location specific.
+However, they generally include the cross-sectional dimensions and patterns of use of the street; typical building dimensions, orientations and alignments; complexity of form; and proportions.
+The nature of movement and activity in public space at the edge of the site is also important.
+An authentic sense of place may be developed by references to the social or cultural history of the site, or to the underlying landscape.